joe1chen/ruby-baseimage-alpine/README.md

 Alpine baseimage
 ================

-A baseimage based on Alpine 3.8 with [Skarnet's s6 process supervision](http://www.skarnet.org/software/s6/) installed from [Just Container's s6 Overlay](https://github.com/just-containers/s6-overlay).
+A baseimage based on Alpine 3.x with [Skarnet's s6 process supervision](http://www.skarnet.org/software/s6/) installed from [Just Container's s6 Overlay](https://github.com/just-containers/s6-overlay).

 Bits and pieces have been sourced from other fine Docker images

+#### Tags

+Use `ajoergensen/baseimage-alpine:3.8` for Alpine 3.8 and `ajoergensen/baseimage-alpine:3.7` for Alpine 3.7.
+Ealier versions are not build.

 #### Environment